Synlvejo/STAD/README.md

 ```
 # If first execution
 mkdir results/heatmaps_filter
+mkdir results/backtrace

 python analyze.py -p lammps_128_normal -d 100ms_closed -n 128 -b 128
 ```

-The anomaly scores after filtering based on a threshold will be saved in [./results/heatmaps_filter/](./results/heatmaps_filter/).
+The anomaly scores and the abnormal indices after filtering based on a threshold will be saved in [./results/heatmaps_filter/](./results/heatmaps_filter/) and [./results/backtrace_filter/](./results/backtrace/).

 For more details on the parameters, please refer to `analyze.py`.

+Then generate backtrace at abnormal indices with SimTrace refer to the script [filter_backtrace](./scripts/filter_backtrace.sh), the backtrace will be saved in [./results/backtrace_filter/](./results/backtrace/).